Influence of protostellar outflows on star and protoplanetary disk formation in a massive star-forming clump: Results

 We now show, in Fig.~\ref{fig:imf} the IMF of the two clumps at SFE=0.05 (dotted lines) and SFE=0.1 (plain lines).
-First of all, we note that outflows do not seem to visibly shift the IMF.
-This is at odd with the previous studies who found that outflows were setting the IMF mass scale.
-We interpret that difference as a consequence of our higher maximal resolution.
+First of all, we note that outflows do not seem to visibly shift the low mass stars part of the IMF, that is to say the stars of mass below 0.1 $M_\odot$.
 Indeed, as we resolve the first Larson core mass which, as shown by \cite{2019ApJ...883..140H} is a good candidate as a mass scale for the IMF, we are able to probe the transition from an isothermal to an adiabatic equation of state.
 This stops the fragmentation in lower mass objects because at least one first hydrostatic core mass (about 0.03 M$_\odot$) is required at the high densities for the introduction of sink particles.
-We point out that our $\sim 1~$au resolution unfortunately has a cost and prevents us to produce large statistical samples of sinks.
-We thus strongly encourage future calculations with more massive star forming clumps while still resolving disk scales in order to produce more statistically robust IMFs and settle the debate.